abadikaka/SFSymbolsFinder/README.md

 - `Math`
 - `Gaming`
 - `Multicolor`
+- `All`

 All categories is based on official Apple SF Symbols application [sfsymbols](https://developer.apple.com/sf-symbols/)

-***FYI: Most of the symbols is coming from SF Symbols v 1.1 for now.
-Soon will adding more to support v 2.1.
+***All icons has been updated, now all icons are supported.
+Please refer to All Categories to get all icon.
 Contribution welcome !***

 ## Usage